 Known as the ‘Gateway to Wales’, Abergavenny lies only a few miles from the English border, in Monmouthshire.
 The busy market town is a thriving centre of commerce, history and culture.
 It offers a packed itinerary of festivals and events year round.
 Several imposing castles, all dating from the end of the 11th century, dot the landscape.
-The seven hills surrounding the town, including the Brecon Beacons, provide a breathtaking and dramatic backdrop.
+The seven hills surrounding the town provide a breathtaking and dramatic backdrop.

 Ramblers on the the three castles walk can reconnect with history, and view the impressive architecture of nearby Skenfrith, Whitecastle and Grosmont up close.
 The ruins of Abergavenny Castle itself form the focal point of the historic scenery.
 The museum set within its grounds offers a packed schedule of exhibitions, collections and activities.
 These provide entertainment and education for all ages.

-What kind of issues and injuries can I discuss with Abergavenny no win no fee lawyers?
+What kind of issues and injuries can you discuss with Abergavenny no-win, no-fee* lawyers?